Philippa Stroud, Baroness Stroud

-Education

-Stroud was educated at St Catherine's School, Bramley, and the University of Birmingham.
+In January 2024, she became the chairman of the Low Pay Commission.

+Early life

+The daughter of a nurse and an international banker, Stroud grew up in Bramley, Surrey.
+She says she was shaped by seeing her mother serving Ugandan Asians, and later Vietnamese boat people, who sought asylum in Britain.
+Stroud received her secondary education at St Catherine's School, Bramley, going on to complete a Bachelor of Arts, studying French, at the University of Birmingham.

 Professional career

 Stroud spent seventeen years in poverty-fighting projects and published a book on social injustice.
-In 1987-89 she worked in Hong Kong and Macau amongst the addict community.
+In 1987-89 she worked in Hong Kong and Macau among the addict community.
 From 1989 to 1996 she pioneered a four-stage residential support project in Bedford enabling homeless people to move off the streets and to become contributing members of the community.
 From 2001 to 2003 Stroud developed a project to care for addicts, the homeless and those in debt in Birmingham.

 Politics

 At the 2010 general election, Stroud stood as the Conservative parliamentary candidate for Sutton and Cheam, a marginal seat, but came second to the Liberal Democrat incumbent, Paul Burstow.

 House of Lords

 Philippa Stroud was made a life peer in October 2015.
 In 2018, she made speeches in the House of Lords on the topics of Human Trafficking, the European Union withdrawal bill and the Family Relationships bill.
 She has been an advocate of reducing poverty in the UK through her work at the Centre for Social Justice, the Legatum Institute and in the House of Lords.

 In February 2018, she made a speech in support of the Family Relationships (Impact Assessment and Targets) Bill which would help ensure future Government policy would be assessed for its impact on family relationships.
 She argued that the UK has "one of the highest rates of family breakdown in Europe", and that family breakdowns entrenched poverty.
 Stroud believes family relationships should be a priority for Government to help reduce poverty, with the highest poverty rate being attributed to single parent families.

 In March 2018, Stroud made an appeal for the UK to accept more refugee children into the UK and to reunite more children with their families.
 Her speech garnered support from Lord Judd, Lord Tunnicliffe and Lord Hope, who supported for her call for Britain to remain compassionate in its approach to accepting refugees.

-In 2020, Stroud became a steering committee member of the lockdown-sceptic COVID Recovery Group, alongside a group of Conservative MPs who opposed the UK government's December 2020 lockdown.
+In 2020, Stroud became a steering committee member of the lockdown-skeptic COVID Recovery Group, alongside a group of Conservative MPs who opposed the UK government's December 2020 lockdown.